 Each lesson is designed to engage students through interactive activities such as discussions and role-playing.
 The curriculum is aligned with National Health Education Standards as well as Common Core State Standards so it can be easily integrated into Health classes.

-Are you looking for a remote, distance-learning drug education resource?
-We’ve collaborated with our Safety First pilot teachers, youth development specialists and education technologists to offer a Distance Learning version of the Safety First: Real Drug Education for Teens curriculum.
+In 2020, we collaborated with Safety First pilot teachers, youth development specialists and education technologists to create a Distance Learning version of the Safety First: Real Drug Education for Teens curriculum.
+The current version of the curriculum was updated in Fall 2021, and is suitable for use in the classroom or online.

 The COVID-19 pandemic has revealed the varied learning and health needs of students, teachers and families, and DPA remains committed to providing harm reduction-based educational resources that reach everyone exactly where they’re at.